Veganism: Definition

+The German consumer protection minister conference approved a definition for food suitable for vegans on 22 April 2016.
 In 2021, the International Organization for Standardization published standard ISO 23662 on "definitions and technical criteria for foods and food ingredients suitable for vegetarians or vegans and for labelling and claims".
-The ISO 23662 was rejected by Vegan Societies worldwide joined in the Vegan World Alliance who found the standard inconsistent with their shared vision on veganism.
+However, this was rejected by the Dutch Vegan Association who found the standard inconsistent with their vision.